-Jean Genet’s name has been invoked far too often by would-be provocateurs for his warped aphorisms, chucked out to mean anything when sputtered from the mouths of indie-rock enfants terribles.
-So many wannabe libertines have cited The Thief’s Journal while trying to justify decadent posturing, one wonders whether the Frenchman has had a moment’s rest amidst his turning in the dirt.
-So when Fat White Family frontman Lias Saoudi told The Quietus recently that Genet was the “lyrical bedrock of the album”, listeners might have rightly feared that the band’s raucous black comedy has curdled into banal pretence.
+The spirit of Jean Genet has been invoked far too often by would-be provocateurs for his warped aphorisms, especially tiresome when sputtered by indie-rock’s supposed enfants terribles; so many wannabe-libertines have cited The Thief’s Journal in justifying their decadent posturing, I wonder whether Genet’s had a moment’s rest amid his turning in the dirt.
+When Fat White Family frontman Lias Saoudi told The Quietus recently that Genet was the “lyrical bedrock of the album”, I feared that the band’s raucous black comedy might have begun to curdle into banal pretence.
 No such worries.
-While the group has straightened up in some regards – working through drug addictions and personnel issues, and reconvening in Sheffield rather than in London in order to facilitate this – it’s clear from their third LP’s first moments that they have re-emerged with humour and self-awareness fully intact, making their most coherent album yet in the process.
+While the group has straightened up in some ways – working through addiction and personnel issues, and reconvening in Sheffield rather than in London in order to facilitate this – it’s clear from their third LP’s first moments that they have re-emerged with humour and self-awareness intact, making their most consistent album in the process.

-The album’s only major weakness is found in the band’s uncertainty regarding where to leave these songs.
-Too often, it seems the only conclusion at which they can arrive is to descend into atonal squalls, abandoning the pop conventions they’ve toyed with in favour of discordance.
-While post-punk harshness has served them well in the past, here it frequently feels as though they’re undercutting themselves just as a track reaches its climax.
-Aside from that, the album only attracts minor quibbles about some heavy-handed social commentary (“And a big mushroom cloud of the middle classes / leaves a beautiful shape for you to project your fears onto”) and the occasional over-reaching provocation (there’s nothing at all subversive about using the n-word in 2019, whatever the intention, a full forty-five years after Randy Newman‘s Good Old Boys).
+The album’s only major weakness is the band’s occasional uncertainty regarding where to leave these songs.
+Too often, it seems the only conclusion at which they can arrive is to descend into atonal squalls, abandoning the pop conventions they’ve toyed with in favour of discordance; while post-punk harshness has served them well in the past, here it frequently feels as though they’re undercutting themselves just as a track reaches its climax.

-The spectre of archaic rock & roll hedonism has followed Fat White Family since their earliest, wholly unrestrained, performances in south London; that they had almost completely imploded before regrouping to make this record was laughably predictable.
-Hopefully they’ve finally gathered themselves enough to dispel some of the clichés that haunt them; in the meantime, this record should do the trick – a confident, smart, and cohesive answer to nostalgic twits and moralising sceptics alike.
+The spectre of archaic rock and roll hedonism has followed Fat White Family since their earliest, wholly unrestrained, performances in south London; that they had almost completely imploded before regrouping to make this record was laughably predictable.
+Hopefully they’ve finally gathered themselves enough to dispel some of the clichés that haunt them.
+This record should contribute to the effort – a confident, smart, and cohesive rejoinder to nostalgists and sceptics alike.
 Seán Kennedy